-Cat graduated, cum laude, from the University of Puget Sound in Tacoma, Washington with Phi Beta Kappa honors.
-She is a 2001 graduate of the University of Washington School of Law and was named a member of the Order of Barristers upon graduation for her Moot Court oral advocacy skills.
+Cat has been named a Rising Star by Northern California Super Lawyers and Washington Law and Politics Magazine.
+Cat graduated, cum laude, with Phi Beta Kappa honors from the University of Puget Sound in Tacoma, Washington.
+She is a 2001 graduate of the University of Washington School of Law and was named a member of the Order of Barristers.
 While at the University of Washington School of Law, she co-founded the Charles Z. Smith Public Interest Award.
 Upon graduating from law school, Cat had the honor of clerking for Justice Mario R. Ramil of the Hawaii Supreme Court.

-In addition to her active participation in several national and local bar associations, such as serving on the Board of the Alameda Contra Costa County Trial Lawyers Association, Cat enjoys philanthropic work.
-She actively fundraises and volunteers for the SF-Marin Food Bank, Bay Area Urban Debate League, and the Breast Cancer Emergency Fund.
-She is also an avid cyclist and participates every year in AIDS/LifeCycle, a 7-day bike ride from San Francisco to Los Angeles to raise money and awareness in the fight against HIV/AIDS.
+In addition to actively participating in several national bar associations, including the Disability Rights Bar Association and the American Association for Justice, she is presently an Officer on the Board of the Alameda-Contra Costa Trial Lawyers’ Association (ACCTLA).
+Cat also prioritizes and enjoys philanthropic work for several local nonprofits important to her, including the SF-Marin Food Bank, Breast Cancer Emergency Fund, and the Bay Area Urban Debate League.
+She is also an avid cyclist and enjoys participating with her cycling team in AIDS/LifeCycle, a 7-day bike ride from San Francisco to Los Angeles to raise money and awareness in the fight against HIV/AIDS.

 PRESENTATIONS AND PUBLICATIONS: